AOC did Ted Cruz’s job for him, instead of just trolling him on Twitter

 Yes, if only Cruz had any options for helping Texans beyond “do absolutely nothing” and “be an actual superhero.”

-While the senator spent the entirety of Tuesday fumbling to find a fire extinguisher for the self-made scandal engulfing him, Cruz’s nemesis stepped up to offer a glimpse of what actual leadership looks like.
+While the senator spent the entirety of Tuesday fumbling for a fire extinguisher to put out the scandal engulfing him, Cruz’s nemesis stepped up to offer a glimpse of what actual leadership looks like.

-To call whatever is between Cruz and Congresswoman Alexandria Ocasio-Cortez a feud or a rivalry would be incredibly flattering to Cruz.
-Instead, it’s more like this: Cruz frequently hounds AOC on social media to burnish his culture war credentials, while AOC has been vocal about her desire for Cruz to resign following his role in inciting an insurrection that put her in danger.
+To call whatever energy exists between Cruz and Congresswoman Alexandria Ocasio-Cortez a feud or a rivalry would be incredibly flattering to Cruz.
+Instead, it’s more like this: Cruz frequently hounds AOC on social media to burnish his culture war credentials, while AOC has been vocal about her desire for Cruz to resign, following his role in inciting an insurrection that put her in danger.

-Considering this mutual animus, one might think that AOC would relish in seeing Cruz embroiled in a scandal that highlights his hypocrisy, fecklessness, and ease with lying.
-Whether she privately did so or not, the New York representative permitted herself a single tweet about the scandal, once again urging Cruz to resign, and then she rolled up her sleeves and set to work . . . doing what Cruz was supposed to be doing himself.
+Considering this mutual animus, one might think AOC would relish in seeing Cruz embroiled in a scandal that highlights his hypocrisy, fecklessness, and ease with lying.
+Whether she privately did so or not, the New York representative sent off a single tweet about the scandal, once again urging Cruz to resign, and then she rolled up her sleeves and set to work . . . doing what Cruz was supposed to be doing himself.

 Team AOC is launching relief efforts for Texas starting today.